Guidelines for Responding to Alert Notifications

 Note: When responding with SDT to an EventSource alert, the entire EventSource is placed into SDT, not just the individual event ID associated with the alert condition.

-You should escalate the alert to the next person in the escalation chain if an SDT isn't appropriate and you either don't know what the issue is, don't have time to identify and/or resolve the issue, or don't know how to resolve the issue.
-Note that even if the escalation interval for the matching alert rule is set to zero, the alert will still escalate.
+You should escalate an alert to the next step in the escalation chain if an SDT isn't appropriate and you either don't know what the issue is, don't have time to identify and/or resolve the issue, or don't know how to resolve the issue.
+Note that even if the escalation interval for the matching alert rule is set to zero, the alert will still escalate